VGLoic/sc-release-process-exploration/README.md

 In order to publish a snapshot release, one first creates a branch `snapshot/<snapshot name>` with the target smart contract codebase.
 Once the branch is created,
 - **If the user has the authorization to publish the NPM package**, he/she can run `yarn snapshot-release <snapshot-name>`.
 At this point, the branch can be deleted,
 - **Otherwise**, the user can push the branch, even if there are no changes, to the remote registry, i.e. `git push`.
 If the branch was correctly named, it will trigger a workflow in order to create the snapshot release.
+Once the release has been successful, the branch can be deleted.

 ## About deployment